What is Allergic Rhinitis?

 Runny nose: The swollen and irritable nasal lining produces excessive mucus.

-Sinus pain: When the passages from the nose to the sinuses become blocked, this leads to increased pressure within the sinuses and sinusitis.
-This manifests as discomfort of the forehead (frontal sinuses) and cheek bones (maxillary sinuses).
+Sinus pain: When the passages from the nose to the sinuses become blocked, this leads to increased pressure within the sinuses, This manifests as discomfort and pain in the forehead (frontal sinuses) and cheek bones (maxillary sinuses).

 Reduced sense of smell and taste: In more severe cases, the mucosal swelling within the nasal cavity compresses the olfactory nerve endings in the upper part of the nose.
 The sense of smell is affected first but may be followed by a diminished sense of taste.

 Itchiness of the roof of the mouth: The roof of the mouth lies directly below the base of the maxillary sinuses and may become irritated by the adjacent sinus inflammation.

 Reduced hearing and ear popping: Swelling of the nasopharynx may impair the normal functioning of the eustachian tube.
 This compromises pressure equalisation in the middle ears which results in hearing impairment.